MrMoon-07/KouAIPythonWeek1/README.md

 # pythonhomework1
-Dirst homework for kou aı club , python course
+First homework for kou aı club , python course